Last update: March 29, 2021

 Specs lie.
 Code misleads.
+Everything changes over time.
 Observation reveals what’s actually going on– not what the PM designed, or the Dev intended.
 If you want to know how something is going to behave, just try it!

 In many cases, the fastest route to troubleshoot problems is to observe exactly what is happening on the network, disk, or screen and only then start looking at code and specs to figure out why.

 The F12 Developer Tools (just hit F12) are tremendously useful for determining why a given website behaves in a certain way.
 In many cases, the DevTools Console will flag an observed problem with a helpful error message.
 I don’t know of a great tutorial, but there are likely some on YouTube.
 One non-obvious feature of the DevTools is that you can use a Desktop browser’s DevTools to remote debug a browser running on a mobile device.

 Chromium’s NetLogs (see

 chrome://net-export ) contain tons of detailed information about almost every aspect of networking, as well as other useful diagnostic data (the user’s enabled extensions, field trial experimental settings, etc).
 You can analyze NetLogs using a variety of free tools.